DrRobotnik7/readme-generator/README.md

 I would like to acknowledge my peers in Sibert-pod-11.
 We're all on the same learning journey and have helped each other massively during the front-end web development skills boot camp.

+I would like to acknowledge the README guide found at the following repo, which I used for the text in the contribution section: https://github.com/othneildrew/Best-README-Template

+Finally, thanks to the author of the following website which I point users to for more information on licenses https://choosealicense.com/

 ## License

 No license chosen